ModellingWebLab/WLDocs/README.md

 Git is not well suited to storing large datasets (and these also change less frequently) so instead for these (including simulation results) we just store the files (compressed) on disk, with metadata in the database.

-**Point of action:** _This Git repo set-up makes everything very flexible, but also harder to learn.
-Should we discuss this with the community?_
+- Note 1: This Git repo set-up makes everything very flexible, but also harder to learn.
 The web interface will hide the complexity from users that don't care, presenting just a linear list of versions.

-**Question:** _GIT is line-based, and so not great for XML formats.
-Should we do something about this?_
-It works well enough for XML, as it's text-based.
-For human diff'ing we'll provide a visualiser that understands the mathematics (BiVeS).
+- Note 2: GIT is line-based, and so not ideal for XML.
+It still works though!
+And for human diff'ing we'll provide a visualiser that understands the mathematics ([BiVeS](https://github.com/binfalse/BiVeS) and its [web interface](https://github.com/binfalse/BiVeS-WebApp)).

-**Question:** _Should we create views of data sets including identifiers, annotation etc. but not the data and store those in Git?_
-As mentioned above, the metadata we track at present is in the DB.

-**Question:** _Jonathan, how do we combine Git and COMBINE?
-Can the Git repo be downloaded as a COMBINE archive?
-Or does it actually store one?_
-A specific version of the repo can be downloaded as an archive, yes.

-**Question:** _Should we start defining COMBINE sub-archives for our data types?_
-I don't think we need to.

 ### Identifiers

-Every entity requires a unique identifier, which can be used to create links on the web site, but should also be accessible to fitting specifications and model and data annotations.
+Every entity requires a unique identifier, which can be used to create links on the web site, but is also accessible to fitting specifications and model and data annotations.
-These will take the form of a uniform resource identifier ([URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)), more specifically, a uniform resource locator ([URL](https://en.wikipedia.org/wiki/URL)).
+These take the form of a uniform resource identifier ([URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)), more specifically, a uniform resource locator ([URL](https://en.wikipedia.org/wiki/URL)).

-**Point of action:** _Work out the details w.r.t. identifiers, versions, and (views of?) external entities._
-We already have unique canonical URIs for each version of each entity type that Web Lab handles.
+We currently have unique canonical URIs for each version of each entity type that Web Lab handles (see **todo, add link**).

-What more is needed?
+## Combine archives

+Specific versions of Git repos for entities can be downloaded as COMBINE archives.
+We could define subtypes for this, but it's not strictly required.